 Step 2 - unload crab into big blue totes - this is done individually by hand.

 Step 3 - the crab are hoisted out of the boat and on to the loading dock.
-A forklift driver with no regard for human life (I'm serious - they will knock you into the water if you're not out of their way and
+A forklift driver with no regard for human life (I'm serious - they will knock you into the water if you're not out of their way and laugh about it.) will run the tote into the processing facility.

 Step 4 - the totes are tipped for sorting.
 Crab that are missing legs or otherwise unattractive are culled for meat.
 Pretty crab are sent to the cooking line, tipped first into warm freshwater to prevent them from dropping legs, then arranged into a cooking basket.